-Hindustani music: One of the oldest music system that originated in Northern part of India.
-It is an Indian classical music that was present during 13th and 14th century.
+Hindustani music: One of the oldest music systems that originated in the Northern part of India.
+It is an Indian classical music that was present during the 13th and 14th century.
 If Carnatic music is classical music tradition of southern part of India Hindustani is the classical music tradition of Northern part of India.
 The above two music are the base for Indian classical music.
-Hindustani music is based on raga while the Carnatic music is based on composition.
+Hindustani music is based on raga while Carnatic music is based on composition.
 The major types of composition in Hindustani music are Drupad, Khayal, Thumri, Tarana and Ghazal.

 Hindustani music is formed basically for vocal performance.
 The musical instruments used in Veena, Sarod, Sarangi and violin.
 The major vocal forms that are associated with Hindustani music are Dhrupad, Khayal, Ghazal, Thumri, tarana and thappa.

 Dhrupad is very old form and is usually sung by male singers.
 The singers perform with musical instruments like tambura or pakhwaj.
 The lyrics are often sung in Bhrajbhasha (a language spoken in East India).
 The content and theme is usually in praise of some particular deity.
 Some of the prominent singers who sing in Dhrupad style are Nasir Moinuddin and many more.